Recognizing Effective PDCA Problem Solving (1 Day Class)

 - Skills to Coach for Development 1(of 4): Recognizing Effective PDCA Problem Solving

 - Skills to Coach for Development 2(of 4): Basic Techniques for Humble Inquiry Questioning

 Beginning in 2015 these programs will be paired together as the first part of a sequence of programs designed to help build the core skills for coaching to develop PDCA problem solving capability.
 Those who participated in either or both programs in their earlier versions (PDCA Problem Solving for Lean Coaching and Coaching Lean Problem Solving Thinking) do not need to attend again.

 To maximize your learning experience we recommend that prior to attending this program you take following workshops or have a good understanding of the concepts presented within them.

-- Basic Techniques for Humble Inquiry Questioning
+- Advanced Techniques for Humble Inquiry Questioning

 - Leading in a Continuous Improvement Culture: Engaging and Coaching Problem Solving Thinkers

 - Managing to Learn: The Use of the A3 Management Process